Camp Lejeune Water Contamination Symptoms

 • Neurobehavioral effects

-If you served at Camp Lejeune between 1953 and 1987, and you have conditions that I haven’t mentioned, you may still be entitled service connection through the VA.
+If you served at Camp Lejeune between 1953 and 1987, and you have conditions not mentioned above, you may still be entitled to service connection through the VA.
 The VA says on its website: “Presently, these conditions are the only ones for which there is sufficient scientific and medical evidence to support the creation of presumptions; however, VA will continue to review relevant information as it becomes available.
 Veterans who are experiencing other health conditions that they think may be related to contaminated water at Camp Lejeune are encouraged to contact their primary care provider and to file a claim.”

-If you are curious for more information on the VA and their policies on Camp Lejeune, please click here.
+If you’d like more information on the VA and its policies on Camp Lejeune’s contaminated water, please click here.

 Veterans Serving Veterans

 Are you receiving the veterans’ disability compensation you are entitled to receive by law?
-If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact Berry Law Firm.
+If you need assistance appealing VA Rating Decisions for mental health conditions or physical disabilities that occurred in service, please contact Berry Law.

 Click here to schedule a time to talk to a member of our team to determine if we can help you with your VA appeal.